1st Dalai Lama: Career

 By the middle of his life, Gedun Drupa had become one of the most esteemed scholar-saints in the country.
 Gedun Drupa founded the major monastery of Tashi Lhunpo Monastery at Shigatse, which later became the seat of the Panchen Lamas.

 Gedun Drupa did not hold national political power.
 It was in the hands of viceroys such as the Sakyas, the prince of Tsang, and the Mongolian Khagan.
 The Tibetan national political leadership positions of the successive Dalai Lamas began much later during the reign of the 5th Dalai Lama, in 1642.

 He remained the Khenpo of Tashi Lhunpo Monastery until he died while meditating in 1474 at the age of 84 (83 by Western reckoning).

 Legends

-Tradition states that Palden Lhamo, the female guardian spirit of the sacred lake, Lhamo La-tso, promised the First Dalai Lama in one of her visions "...that she would protect the reincarnation lineage of the Dalai Lamas."
+Tradition states that Palden Lhamo, the female guardian spirit of the sacred lake, Lhamo Latso, promised the First Dalai Lama in one of her visions "...that she would protect the reincarnation lineage of the Dalai Lamas."
 Since the time of Gedun Gyatso, who formalized the system, monks have gone to the lake to meditate when seeking visions with guidance on finding the next reincarnation.